Harini1406/AutomationTesting/README.md

 # AutomationTesting
-In this repository, My automation coeds are available.
+In this repository, My automation codes are available.